-- 12. Infantry in line formation have a slower movement rate of 10" when moving over open ground. - 13 Extended line is replaced with an open order formation.
-Open order applies the same modifiers and movement rates as extended line, and also can expand and contract its frontage - 14.
-Squares have limited movement. - 15.
-Artillery movement is classified into three rates based upon the combined weight of the gun and carriage:
+- 10 Extended line is replaced with an open order formation.
+Open order applies the same modifiers and movement rates as extended line, and also can expand and contract its frontage - 11.
+Squares have limited movement. - 12.
+Artillery movement is classified into three rates based upon the combined weight of the gun and carriage, and the type of draft animal.

-Heavy carriage siege guns have the slowest artillery movement rate.
+Siege guns are mounted on heavy carriages.
+They have the

+slowest artillery movement rate